spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/create-cluster.md

   ISO during EdgeForge.
 For more information, refer to [Upload Content Bundle](./upload-content-bundle.md) and [Build Content Bundle](../../edgeforge-workflow/palette-canvos/build-content-bundle.md).

-- You must ensure that the Edge host has a stable IP address.
-You have the following options to achieve a stable IP
+- You must ensure your hosts have stable IP addresses.
+You have the following options to achieve a stable IP address:
-  address:

   - Use a static IP address.
 Contact your network administrator to assign the Edge host a static IP address.
   - Use Dynamic Host Configuration Protocol (DHCP) reservations to reserve an IP address in a DHCP network.
 Contact your